Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-copilot-faqs.md

 - dbt Copilot is not available in the dbt Cloud CLI.
 - dbt Copilot is not available in the dbt Cloud API.

-Future releases are planned that may bring dbt Copilot to even more parts of the dbt Cloud application
+Future releases are planned that may bring dbt Copilot to even more parts of the dbt Cloud application.

 </Expandable>